Lagos Intro > Sights & Activities > Day Trips > 1 Week in Lagos > The Beaches > Airport to Lagos > Sagres Day Trip

 Silves is a charming town for a day trip

-Lagos zoo is ideally suited for families with younger children.
+Lagos zoo is a small zoo which is suited for families with younger children.
 The animals are well cared for and the selection of animals includes birds, wild cats, and a petting farm for small children.
 The standout feature is the monkey island which contains many adorable monkeys!
 The entrance fee is €16/€12 (adult/child) and the zoo is open all year round.
 More information can be found at their website:

-Day trip to Sagres and the Cabo Sao Vincent
+Day trip to Sagres and the Cabo Sao Vincente

-The Cabo Sao Vincent, the most south-westerly point of mainland Europe
+The Cabo Sao Vincente, the most south-westerly point of mainland Europe

 Hire a bike and cycle